keymetrics/doc-pm2/ch/plus/guide/modules.md

   "description": "my desc", // Used as the module comment "dependencies": {
     "pm2": "latest",
-    "pmx": "latest"         // Common dependencies to communiate with Keymetrics },
+    "pmx": "latest"         // Common dependencies to communiate with PM2 Plus },
   "config": {              // Default configuration value
-                           // These values can be modified via Keymetrics or PM2 configuration system
+                           // These values can be modified via PM2 Plus or PM2 configuration system

      "days_interval" : 7,  // -> this value is returned once you call pmx.initModule()
      "max_size" : 5242880